rust-lang/reference/src/expressions/method-call-expr.md

   impl candidates for the type.
 * For a type param, there's a search for inherent candidates on the param.
-* For a trait object, there is first a search for inherent candidates for the object, then inherent impl candidates for the type.
+* For a trait object, there is first a search for inherent candidates for the trait (for example in `impl Trait` blocks), then inherent impl candidates for the trait object itself (for example found in `impl dyn Trait` blocks)
 * For various simpler types (listed below) there's a search for inherent candidates for the incoherent type.